zanddev/OOP-Lab06/src/it/unibo/oop/lab/exception1/README.md

 ### `RobotEnvironment.move()`

-Modify the `move` method in RobotEnvironment in such a way that a `PositionOutOfBoundsException` (already provided) is thrown in case the robot gets outside the environment limits
+Modify the `move` method in RobotEnvironment in such a way that a `PositionOutOfBoundException` (already provided) is thrown in case the robot gets outside the environment limits

 #### Guideline